OpenTreeOfLife/reference-taxonomy/doc/maintenance/errors.md

 logic.
 These warnings are all benign.
 The fix is to change these from double-`*` messages to single-`*` messages.

+### No taxon found in ott with this name or id

+    ** No taxon found in ott with this name or id: Cyrto-Hypnum lepidoziaceum ** No taxon found in ott with this name or id: Cyrto-hypnum lepidoziaceum ** union seemed to enact synonym_of(taxon('Cyrto-Hypnum lepidoziaceum'), taxon('Cyrto-hypnum lepidoziaceum'), spelling variant, otc:26), but we couldn't confirm (None)
+    ** No taxon found in ott with this name or id: Cyrto-Hypnum brachythecium ** No taxon found in ott with this name or id: Cyrto-hypnum brachythecium ** union seemed to enact synonym_of(taxon('Cyrto-Hypnum brachythecium'), taxon('Cyrto-hypnum brachythecium'), spelling variant, otc:35), but we couldn't confirm (None)

+These names are gone from the sources and the taxonomy, so they don't matter.
+To make the errors go away, delete the patches (or comment them out - in case the problem returns later on).

 ## Testing